cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 ## How do I become a collaborator?

 - Show an interest in the project by contributing to code and/or discussions
+- Take initiative, and suggest process improvements or write `first timers only` issues for others

 # The lifecycle of an issue